 It’s truly a wonderful and do-able idea, even for elementary school librarians on a fixed schedule.
 By freeing up your explanation time and teaching students to find the how-to videos *precisely when they are needed*, teacher-librarians can better focus their instruction time (fixed or flexible) on content, instead of the tool.
 I can focus on guiding students to more appropriate resources instead of teaching the ins-and-outs of how to

-This all came together for me as I’ve been considering trying school library “centers” for at least some of my instruction time (thank you, Cari Young on TpT).
+This all came together for me as I’ve been considering trying school library “centers” for at least some of my instruction time (thank you, Cari White of Library Learners).
 When I am teaching to “cover” a teacher’s contracted planning period (read: no true collaboration possible), I am struggling to come up with ideas that are both student-centered and promote the deep thinking that Common Core demands.

 So what I’m starting to think of is to have learning centers that relate to themed curriculum areas.
 For instance, at least half of the school wants to do plants as the weather warms up, so I could set up a listening center of gardening audiobooks and related books on display.
 That would be one of the choices for students’ “center time,” among others.
 I’ve got ideas for a LEGO building station inspired by a theme or book series (also with a book display nearby), and seasonal science centers with a Venus fly trap plant or some other cool, non-crawling living thing.